 Last week we examined one of Matt's claims for the resurrection of Eduard Bernstein.
 Today we'll consider another one.
 In Matt's gospel, Bernstein had been a Pharisee.
 He, however, had an epiphany and converted to Reformism.
 According to Matt, Bernstein heard the words "Eduard, Eduard, why persecutest thou me" as early as the "1910's".

 The short answer:

-It's a good legend, one that Bernstein himself may have contributed to create.
+It's a good legend, one that Bernstein himself contributed to create.
 The problem is that all evidence seems to contradict it.
 Bernstein is not a trustworthy source.

 Let's proceed by steps.
 By now, careful readers -- even if they didn’t read Preconditions -- know that "as early as the 1910's" is another howler: Voraussetzungen was published in 1899.
 By this measure, you are over 11 years late, Matt.

 Like in the literary executor thing, however, there's more beyond that.
 Unlike in the literary executor thing, Matt's latest brain fart has far deeper consequences.

 Nowhere in Preconditions Bernstein mentions it (neither does Tudor), but in September 17-18, 1879 Marx and Engels wrote precisely about Bernstein’s reformism.
 They were seriously pissed off, too, to the point of threatening to publicly denounce the SPD, then underground.
 Yup, believe it or not.

 By this second measure, you are late by some thirty years, Matt.
 Yes: 30.